Sanyo MBC-550/555

 draw picture

 The image format is optimized for the Sanyo's videomemory. color planes are separated.
 In the case of a 32x16 picture: 64 bytes red, 64 bytes green, 64 bytes blue.
-16px vertical means 2 rows.
-32px horizontal means 4 cols.
-The order in the image file is 32 bytes for the 1st row, then 32 bytes for the second row.
+16px vertical means 4 rows (1 row is 4 lines).
+32px horizontal means 4 cols (4*8).

 beker-resized